mendesCode/orm/README.md

 ### Description

-This project provides a database abstraction written in pure PHP using PDO and PostgreSQL as the database driver.
+This project provides a database abstraction written in pure PHP using the PDO extension and PostgreSQL as the database driver.

 ### Requirements